当您尝试连接到 MySQL 服务器时,服务器会根据以下条件接受或拒绝连接:

 are treated as local connections and match a host part of

-if there are any such accounts, or
+localhost if there are any such accounts, or

 host parts with wildcards that match localhost

-otherwise (for example, local%
+otherwise (for example, local%,

-Rows with the same Host
+Rows with the same Host value are ordered with

-values first.
+the most-specific User values first.
 A blank

-value means “any user” and is
+User value means “any user” and is

 least specific, so for rows with the same Host